 Meaningful Stopwords and Stop-Phrases

-Sometimes words and phrases that might be considered stopwords or stop-phrases may actually be meaningful or important.
+Sometimes words and phrases that might be considered stopwords or stop-phrases may be meaningful or important.
 For example, the word “the” in the phrase “the matrix” could be considered a stopword, but someone searching for the term may be looking for information about the movie “The Matrix” instead of trying to find information about mathematical information contained in a table of rows and columns (a matrix).

 A search for “Show me the money” might be looking for a movie where the phrase was an important line, repeated a few times in the movie.
-Or a search for “show me the way” might be a request to find songs using that phrase as a title from Peter Frampton or from the band Styx.
+Or a search for “show me the way” might be a request to find songs using that phrase as a title from Peter Frampton or the band Styx.

 A Google stopwords patent granted this week explores how a search engine might look at queries that contain stopwords or stop-phrases, and determine whether or not the stopword or stop-phrase is meaningful enough to include in search results shown to a searcher.

 Are Stopwords Important Anymore?

-In January, I wrote a post titled New Google Approach to Indexing and Stopwords, which explored a new approach to indexing the content of Web pages, and compressing and uncompressing parts of an search engine index that appears to allow for better indexing and retrieval of phrases in a search index.
+In January, I wrote a post titled New Google Approach to Indexing and Stopwords, which explored a new approach to indexing the content of Web pages and compressing and uncompressing parts of a search engine index that appears to allow for better indexing and retrieval of phrases in a search index.

 In the past, Google would sometimes tell searchers in the space above a set of search results that their search queries contained “stop words,” and that the stopwords were ignored in the search that was just performed by the search engines.
 In some queries that did contain stopwords that were “meaningful,” Google may not have shown that notification.
 How did Google know whether the stopwords were meaningful or not?